National Margarita Day 2018: $5 Margs At Chili’s & More Epic Deals

 Meanwhile, Chili’s restaurants are serving their newest margarita, the Chambord Flirt, for just $5 all day, and they’re extending the deal to last all month long.
 For Happy Hour at Chevy’s Fresh Mex restaurants, you can get margs at $4, $5 or $6 on National Margarita Day.
 Margaritaville’s traditional margaritas will only be $3,99 on the 22nd, and shoppers can get $10 off any $50 purchase in the store for the big day.
 If you’re a fan of Tony Roma’s, head there to get their Classic Romarita for just $4 — and if you can’t make it on the 22nd, don’t fret, because the offer lasts until Feb.
 25.

+Refinery Rooftop in NYC is serving a special menu of Casamigos margaritas for the night ($16 each): Mango Basil Margarita (Casamigos Blanco, Mango, Basil, Lime, Tajin), Eastern Inspiration (Casamigos Reposado, Yuzu, Agave, Dashi) and Margarita highball (Casamigos Anejo, Orange-lime cordial, Serrano, Seltzer, Kaffir Lime Leaf).

-Haven Rooftop located atop The Sanctuary Hotel in the heart of Time Square is offering 2 tacos for $10, chips and guacamole for $10, Tequila Shot Skis (4 shots) and flavored margaritas.
+Haven Rooftop located atop The Sanctuary Hotel in the heart of Times Square is offering 2 tacos for $10, chips and guacamole for $10, Tequila Shot Skis (4 shots) and flavored margaritas.

 Taco Dumbo at The Pennsy Food Hall in NYC will be offering a complimentary signature cold pressed margaritas, featuring premium tequila, a choice of fresh pressed juice, and salted rim, served neat or on the rocks, with purchase (limit one per customer).